So many price action patterns in technical analysis, but which ones work in stock trading? Do you also wonder?

 So, in today’s blog, let us discuss the Top 5 Price Action Patterns that work in Stock Trading:

-Top 5 Price Action Patterns that work in Stock Trading
+Top 5 Price Action Patterns that Work in Stock Trading

 1. False Breakout

-False-breakouts are exactly what they seem like: a breakout that didn’t extend beyond a certain level, resulting in a ‘false’ breakout of that level.
+False breakouts are exactly what they seem like: a breakout that didn’t extend beyond a certain level, resulting in a ‘false’ breakout of that level.

-False breakout patterns are among the most important price action trading patterns to master since they are frequently a strong indicator that price is about to change direction or that a trend is about to resume.
+False breakout patterns are among the most important price action trading patterns to master since they are frequently a strong indicator that the price is about to change direction or that a trend is about to resume.

 From the below chart of UPL LTD., prices after the breakout from the resistance level returned and crossed back to the resistance level.
-This indicated a false breakout and trend reversed to downtrend:
+This indicated a false breakout and the trend reversed to a downtrend:

 A false break of a level can be regarded as a market ‘deception,’ when the price appears to breakout but then swiftly reverses, misleading all those who took the breakout’s ‘bait.’